McLaren

 2002

-Pushed down to third place in the constructors’ championship, behind Ferrari and Williams.
-David Coulthard takes fifth place in the drivers’ championship.
+End the season third behind Ferrari and Williams, with David Coulthard placing fifth in the drivers’ championship.

 2000 – 2001

-Finish second in both drivers’ and constructors’ championships two years in a row, with Mika Hakkinen and David Coulthard.
+Consistently finish second in both drivers’ and constructors’ championships with Mika Häkkinen and David Coulthard.

 1998 – 1999